brodieaustin/poisoned-well-novel/poisoned-well.md

 "What does it mean?"

-"I don't know.
-But we aren't supposed to leave."
+"I do not know.
+But we are not supposed to leave."

 "Maybe it is for our own good.
 Maybe there is something or someone terrible lurking in the tower."